nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Extensions

 * 1a.
 CohortConnect cannot find the JSON file.
   * 1a1.
-CohortConnect shows an error.
+CohortConnect shows an error message.
-  * Use case ends.
+  * 1a2.
+CohortConnect for new filename.
+  * 1a3.
+User enters new filename.
+  * Steps 1a1-1a3 are repeated until the filename received is valid.

 * 2a.
 User decides to cancel the import.
   * Use case ends.